kumachan-mis/react-clay-editor/README.md

 - spanProps: given `formula`, this function returns props of `<formula>` tag
   default: `undefined`
+- inlineLabel: label name of inline formula in Syntax Menu.
+This is also used as the default formula value
+  default: `inline formula`
+- displayLabel: label name of display formula in Syntax Menu.
+This is also used as the default formula value
+  default: `display formula`
+- blockLabel: label name of block formula in Syntax Menu.
+This is also used as the default formula value
+  default: `block formula`
 - disabled: if `true`, syntax of math formulas is ignored
   default: `undefined` (falsy)